sirbrillig/phpcs-changed/README.md

 When using `--git`, you should also specify `--git-staged`, `--git-unstaged`, or `--git-base`.

-`--git-staged` compares the currently staged changes (as the new version of the files) to the current HEAD (as the previous version of the files).
+`--git-staged` compares the currently staged changes (as the new version of the files) to the current HEAD (as the unmodified version of the files).
 This is the default.

-`--git-unstaged` compares the current (unstaged) working copy changes (as the new version of the files) to the either the currently staged changes, or if there are none, the current HEAD (as the previous version of the files).
+`--git-unstaged` compares the current (unstaged) working copy changes (as the new version of the files) to the either the currently staged changes, or if there are none, the current HEAD (as the unmodified version of the files).

-`--git-base`, followed by a git object, compares the current HEAD (as the new version of the files) to the specified [git object](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) (as the previous version of the file) which can be a branch name, a commit, or some other valid git object.
+`--git-base`, followed by a git object, compares the current HEAD (as the new version of the files) to the specified [git object](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) (as the unmodified version of the file) which can be a branch name, a commit, or some other valid git object.

 ```
 git checkout add-new-feature